Las Meninas

-Las Meninas (The Ladies-in-waiting) (Note: The name is sometimes given in print as Las Meniñas, but there is no word "meniña" in Spanish.
-The word means "girl from a noble family brought up to serve at court" (Oxford Concise Spanish Dictionary) and comes from menina (girl).
-This misspelling (may be due to confusion with niña (girl)) /es/) is a 1656 painting in the Museo del Prado in Madrid, by Diego Velázquez, the leading artist in the court of King Philip IV of Spain and Portugal, and of the Spanish Golden Age.
-It has become one of the most widely analyzed works in Western painting for the way its complex and enigmatic composition raises questions about reality and illusion, and for the uncertain relationship it creates between the viewer and the figures depicted.
+Las Meninas (/es/; The Ladies-in-waiting) (Note: The name is sometimes given in print as Las Meniñas, but there is no word *meniña in Spanish.
+The word means 'girl from a noble family brought up to serve at court' and comes from menina (girl).) is a 1656 oil painting in the Museo del Prado in Madrid, by Diego Velázquez, the leading artist in the court of King Philip IV of Spain and Portugal, and of the Spanish Golden Age.
+It has become one of the most widely analysed works in Western painting for the way its complex and enigmatic composition raises questions about reality and illusion, and for the uncertain relationship it creates between the viewer and the figures depicted.

-The painting is believed by the art historian F. J. Sánchez Cantón to depict a room in the Royal Alcazar of Madrid during the reign of Philip IV, and presents several figures, most identifiable from the Spanish court, captured in a particular moment as if in a snapshot.
+The painting is believed by the art historian F. J. Sánchez Cantón to depict a room in the Royal Alcázar of Madrid during the reign of Philip IV, and presents several figures, most of them identifiable from the Spanish court, captured in a particular moment as if in a snapshot.
 (Note: In 1855, William Stirling wrote in Velázquez and his works: "Velázquez seems to have anticipated the discovery of Daguerre and, taking a real room and real people grouped together by chance, to have fixed them, as it were, by magic, for all time, on canvas".)
 Some of the figures look out of the canvas towards the viewer, while others interact among themselves.
-The five-year-old Infanta Margaret Theresa is surrounded by her entourage of maids of honour, chaperone, bodyguard, two little people and a dog.
+The five-year-old Infanta Margaret Theresa is surrounded by her entourage of maids of honour, chaperone, bodyguard, two dwarfs and a dog.
 Just behind them, Velázquez portrays himself working at a large canvas.
 Velázquez looks outwards beyond the pictorial space to where a viewer of the painting would stand.
-In the background there is a mirror that reflects the upper bodies of the king and queen.
-They appear to be placed outside the picture space in a position similar to that of the viewer, although some scholars have speculated that their image is a reflection from the painting Velázquez is shown working on.
+The mirror in the background reflects the upper bodies of the king and queen.
+They appear to be placed outside the picture space in a position similar to that of the viewer, although some scholars have speculated that their image is a reflection from the painting on which Velázquez is shown working.

-Las Meninas has long been recognised as one of the most important paintings in the history of Western art.
-The Baroque painter Luca Giordano said that it represents the "theology of painting", and in 1827 the president of the Royal Academy of Arts Sir Thomas Lawrence described the work in a letter to his successor David Wilkie as "the true philosophy of the art".
-More recently, it has been described as Velázquez's "supreme achievement, a highly self-conscious, calculated demonstration of what painting could achieve, and perhaps the most searching comment ever made on the possibilities of the easel painting".
+The Italian Baroque painter Luca Giordano described Las Meninas as the "theology of painting", and in 1827 the president of the Royal Academy of Arts in London Sir Thomas Lawrence called the work "the true philosophy of the art".
+The painting has since become a focal point for scholarly debates about representation, spectatorship, and the social status of the artist.
+Michel Foucault opened The Order of Things (1966) with an extended analysis of its treatment of classical representation; Svetlana Alpers read it as Velázquez's claim for painting as a liberal art; and Leo Steinberg (1981) and Joel Snyder (1985) have offered competing accounts of its spatial logic and the function of the mirror on the back wall.